AHRQ-CDS/AHRQ-CDS-Connect-API/README.md

 The CDS Connect API module consists of three directories:

 * `doc`: Contains additional documentation.
+* `modules`: Contains a sub-module for installing a local copy of the CDS Connect `artifact` [node bundle](https://www.drupal.org/docs/8/api/entity-api/bundles).
 * `src`: Contains the source code for the CDS Connect API, which is a [Plugin](https://www.drupal.org/node/2087839) to the [REST module](https://www.drupal.org/docs/8/core/modules/rest) in Drupal Core.
 * `tests`: Contains [PHPUnit](https://github.com/sebastianbergmann/phpunit) tests and fixtures.